spring-attic/gs-accessing-data-gemfire/README.src.md

     {!include:initial/pom.xml}

-This guide also uses log4j with certain log levels turned up so you can see what Gemfire and Spring Data are doing.
+This guide also uses log4j with certain log levels turned up so you can see what Gemfire and Spring Data GemFire are doing.

     {!include:initial/src/main/resources/log4j.properties}

 <a name="initial"></a>
-Defining a simple entity
+Define a simple entity
 ------------------------
 Gemfire is a data fabric.
-It maps data into regions.
-It's possible to configure distributed regions across multiple nodes, but for this guide you'll use a local region so you don't have to setup anything extra.
+It maps data into regions, and it's possible to configure distributed regions across multiple nodes.
+However, for this guide you use a local region so you don't have to set up anything extra.

-In this example, you'll store some Person objects with a few annotations.
+In this example, you store Person objects with a few annotations.

     {!include:complete/src/main/java/hello/Person.java}

 Here you have a `Person` class with two attributes, the `name` and the `age`.
 You have two constructors, an empty one as well as one for the attributes.

-> In this guide, the typical getters and setters have been left out for brevity.
+> Note: In this guide, the typical getters and setters have been left out for brevity.

-You'll notice this class is annotated `@Region("hello")`.
-When Gemfire stores it, it will result in the creation of a new entry inside that specific region.
-THis class also has `name` marked with `@Id`.
+Notice that this class is annotated `@Region("hello")`.
+When Gemfire stores the class, a new entry is created inside that specific region.
+This class also has `name` marked with `@Id`.
 This is for internal usage to help Gemfire track the data.

-The next important piece is person's age.
-We'll use it to fashion some queries further down in the guide.
+The next important piece is the person's age.
+Later in this guide, you use it to fashion some queries.

-Finally, you have a convenient `toString()` method to print out the person's name and age.
+The convenient `toString()` method will print out the person's name and age.

-Creating some simple queries
+Create simple queries
 ----------------------------
-Spring Data Gemfire is focused on storing data in Gemfire.
-But it inherits much functionality from the Spring Data Commons project.
-This includes it's powerful ability to derive queries.
-Essentially, you don't have to learn the query language of Gemfire, but can simply write a handful of methods and the queries are written for you.
+Spring Data Gemfire focuses on storing data in Gemfire.
+It also inherits powerful functionality from the Spring Data Commons project, such as the ability to derive queries.
+Essentially, you don't have to learn the query language of Gemfire; you can simply write a handful of methods and the queries are written for you.

-To see how this works, create an interface that is focused on querying `Person` nodes.
+To see how this works, create an interface that queries `Person` nodes.

     {!include:complete/src/main/java/hello/PersonRepository.java}

-`PersonRepository` extends the `CrudRepository` class and plugs in the type of the values and keys it works with: `Person` and `String`.
-Out-of-the-box, this interface comes with a lot of operations, including standard CRUD (change-replace-update-delete) operations.
+`PersonRepository` extends the `CrudRepository` class and plugs in the type of values and keys it works with: `Person` and `String`.
+Out-of-the-box, this interface comes with many operations, including standard CRUD (change-replace-update-delete).

-But you can define other queries as needed by simply declaring their method signature.
-In this case, you added `findByName`, which essentially will seek nodes of type `Person` and find the one that matches on `name`.
+You can define other queries as needed by simply declaring their method signature.
+In this case, you add `findByName`, which essentially seeks nodes of type `Person` and find the one that matches on `name`.

 You also have:
 - `findByAgeGreaterThan` to find people above a certain age